I am a dancer. I have been dancing since I could walk.

-I tried sitting out for maybe a week and I swear the pain was worse sitting out and watching everyone else dance.
-One of my worst times ever is my back went out during my very last recital.
-Someone else had to get into my costumes and I had to watch them do my part from the audience.
-After that horrible night of not dancing in my recital and being in so much pain without any answers, I knew I couldn’t move away from home.
-So I quit dancing and it was the hardest decision I ever made.
+My plan was to move to Los Angeles to pursue my dream of becoming a professional dancer.
+Then my back went out during my very last recital.
+Someone else had to get into my costume and I watched her do my part from the audience.
+After that horrible night, living in such physical pain without any answers, I knew I couldn’t move away from home.
+I quit dancing and it was the hardest decision I ever made.